 I've been using the autolyse technique since I started baking bread many years ago.
 And while I don't use it in every single bake, in this post on how to autolyse I'll show how it's a handy tool that can help reduce mixing time, increase extensibility, and in some cases, can lead to increased flavor in your bread.

 And while I think performing an autolyse can make things easier and improve your bread baking in some instances, I don't think it's necessary for every single bread.
 Like I said above, it's a tool that you can use if your formula and process deem it useful, but just like a hammer, it might not be suitable for every job at hand.

 At the start, this post is primarily geared toward sourdough baking.
-If you're baking mostly commercially-yeasted doughs, you might find your dough behaves differently when you autolyse.
+If you're baking mostly commercially-yeasted or hybrid doughs, you might find your dough behaves differently when you autolyse.

 What is an Autolyse?

-An autolyse (“oh-toe-lease”), sometimes written as autolyze, autolysis, or dough autolysis, combines the flour and some or all of the water in a recipe and then leaves the mixture to rest for some period.
+An autolyse (“aw-toe-lease”), sometimes written as autolyze, autolysis, or dough autolysis, combines the flour and some or all of the water in a recipe and then leaves the mixture to rest for some period.
 That's it!
 During this time, gluten bonds begin forming, and the dough takes on a smoother texture and strengthens overall.

 Also, in the presence of water, enzymes in the flour begin to function.
 Somewhat paradoxically, since the dough feels stronger overall, protease enzymes start breaking down protein bonds, slackening the dough.
 This slackening leads to an increase in a dough's extensibility1: the ability for the dough to stretch out without tearing.
 Extensibility is an essential quality for bread dough.
 Having the right extensibility—counter-balanced by elasticity or the tendency for the dough to resist stretching—means a dough can expand and be filled with the gaseous byproducts of fermentation.

 How to Autolyse